ezulfica/r2-for-clustering/README.md

 </center>
 That’s how our observations will be distribued.

-Now let’s numerote our clusters.
+Now let’s numerate our clusters.
 For each observation we will put a number for the corresponding cluster (the cutree function from stats package does it automatically).